 She trained to become a priest as a part-time student at the Queen’s Foundation in Birmingham while continuing her work in further education.
 In 2004 she took up a placement at St. Mary’s and after being ordained in 2006 was appointed curate here.

 Kathy has three grown-up children – Felicity, Emily and Benjamin – who have been her great support since her husband, Alwyn, died suddenly in November 2008.
-She also has six grand children, Archie, Felix, Oscar, Hughie, Arlo and Nancie.
+She also has six grand children, Archie, Felix, Oscar, Hughie, Arlo, Nancie and Archie's sister Eadie.

 Sue Dilworth grew up in Romford, Essex.
 Following senior school in Bow, in the East End of London, she came to Aston University in Birmingham to study Systems Analysis, where she met her husband John.
 They both found employment in the Computing Departments of midland’s based industrial companies and have lived in and around north-east Birmingham since marrying in 1972.